Safety of participants is ‘the’ mission-critical objective of the Dieppe Dash Team.

 Preparation

 …is everything!
-We will do our bit and you must do yours.
-Make sure your boat and crew are as prepared as possible.
+We will do our bit and we ask that you do your bit; make sure your boat and crew are as prepared as possible.

 Pre-Dash Event

-Each year we have held an evening event a few weeks before the Dieppe Dash at which skippers and crew can meet the organisers and other boat crews to discuss the event and ask questions.
-It is particularly useful for first-time channel crossers to get a better idea of what it entails.
-It is also useful to meet the other crews participating and to sort out boats you might like to travel in convoy with.
+Each year we offer an event a few weeks before Dieppe Dash at which skippers and crew can meet the Dieppe Dash Team and like-minded boat crews to discuss the event and ask questions.
+It is particularly useful for first-time channel crossers to get a better idea of what a channel crossing entails.
+It is also useful to meet the other crews participating and to liaise with boats you might like to make passage with.

 A Skipper’s Briefing will be held on Thursday, (the evening before departure) commencing 19:30hrs .
 It is essential that the Person-in-Charge of each boat, or their Surrogate, attends this briefing in order to confirm all is in place before making passage.

-The person-in-charge of the individual boat must submit shore side contact details no later than the skippers’ briefing – it is recommended your shoreside contact has name, address and next-of-kin details for each person on-board – The organisers will not require these details.
+The person-in-charge of the individual boat must submit details of the shore side contact person for your boat, no later than 17:00 on the day of the skippers’ briefing.
+We recommended that your shore side contact holds name, address and next-of-kin details for each person on-board on your boat.
+The organisers will not require these latter details.

 Safety Equipment